You can apply for help with the cost of your rent or mortgage as part of your claim for universal credit.

 Paying for a hostel, refuge or temporary accommodation

-Help with your rent is paid through housing benefit or a similar arrangement instead.
+Help with your rent is usually paid through housing benefit.

 How to make a claim for housing costs